tebmed/privBench/overuse-permissions/test-case(s)/cpp-api-calls/audio-api/README.md

 # Overprivileged Application - Invoking Audio Api through JNI

 In this case, the application **vulnerable** makes use of Java Native Interface (JNI) to call the Audio API.
 The app adujsts the audio volume.
-The code snippet below demonstrates how the app invokes the Location API through JNI:
+The code snippet below demonstrates how the app invokes the Audio API through JNI:

 ````cpp
 //See jnp/audio-control.cpp for more details